-Polemonium are hardy perennials that range in height from 15 to 90 cm.
+Polemonium are hardy perennials that range in height from 15 to 90 cm (6 to 36 inches).

 They bloom from the end of spring to summer with blue, yellow, pink or white cup shaped flowers.